Operator Learning for Consolidation: An Architectural Comparison for DeepONet Variants: Model architectures

 \begin{itemize} \item \textbf{Model 1 (\Cref{fig:mod1}):} This model serves as our baseline and adheres to the standard DeepONet formulation introduced by \cite{lu2021learning}.
 The branch net processes the input function, which in this case consists of the discretized initial PWP profile, $u(z,0)$.
 The scalar coefficient of consolidation, $C_v$, is concatenated with the discretized $u(z,0)$ vector, forming a single input tensor for the branch net.
 This design philosophy treats $C_v$ as a global conditioning parameter.
 The implicit assumption is that the branch net should learn a combined representation of how the initial PWP distribution and the material property $C_v$ jointly influence the consolidation process.
 The trunk net takes the spatiotemporal coordinates $(z,t)$ as input.

-\item \textbf{Model 2 (\Cref{fig:mod2}):} This architecture modifies the branch net to handle $u(z,0)$ and $C_v$ separately before integrating their influence.
+\item \textbf{Model 2 (Multiple-Input Operator Network) (\Cref{fig:mod2}):} This architecture modifies the branch net to handle $u(z,0)$ and $C_v$ separately before integrating their influence.
 One branch net is dedicated to encoding the initial PWP function, $u(z,0)$, while a second, auxiliary branch net processes the coefficient of consolidation, $C_v$, generating distinct latent representations for each.
 These two latent representations are then concatenated and passed through a "merge net" (another small neural network) to produce the final branch output vector.
-This approach allows the model to potentially learn more disentangled features for the initial condition and the PDE coefficient before their combined effect on the solution basis is determined.
+This approach allows the model to potentially learn more disentangled features for the initial condition and the PDE coefficient before their combined effect on the solution basis is determined. \cite{jiang2024mionet_carbon} reported a performance improvement by introducing the merge net.
 The trunk net architecture remains the same, taking $(z,t)$ as input.
+This model architecture aligns with the multiple-input operator network (MIONet) proposed by \cite{jin2022mionet}.

 \item \textbf{Model 3 (\Cref{fig:mod3}):} In Model 3, we propose feeding $C_v$ directly into the trunk net.
 The initial PWP function, $u(z,0)$, is processed by the branch net as before.
 However, the trunk net now receives an augmented input vector $(z, t, C_v)$.
 The rationale is that the trunk net learns to approximate the basis functions of the solution operator.
 By providing $C_v$ directly to the trunk, it can generate basis functions dynamically modulated by this physical parameter across the spatiotemporal domain. \end{itemize}